vijishmadhavan/Toon-Me/README.md

 ## Toon-Me

 Toon-Me is just a fun project, the main focus is to bring a cartoonized effect to profile pictures.
-Most of the profile pictures in twitter/linkedin are portrait images as it helps in visibility, Toon-Me is well suited for images similar to profile pictures.
+Most of the profile pictures in twitter/Linkedin are portrait images as it helps with visibility, Toon-Me is well suited for images similar to profile pictures.
 Two models has been combined to bring the cartoonized effect, one is ArtLine https://github.com/vijishmadhavan/ArtLine and another one is Toon-Me.

 **Technical details of ArtLine can be found on the below link.**